JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 We might create annotations tagging a segment of audio as containing female speech or create an annotation that highlights an interesting segment of a longer audio sequence.
-Finally, we might compute dense numerical features from the raw audio samples (such as short-time fourier transform data, chroma, or MFCC data) and store them as NumPy arrays in an S3 bucket.
+Finally, we might compute dense numerical features from the raw audio samples (such as short-time Fourier transform data, chroma, or MFCC data) and store them as NumPy arrays in an S3 bucket.

 In this way, annotations again become pointers to arbitrary data hosted on the internet, just as `sound` resources are.
-Just as servers hosting audio data should conform to a particular interface, servers hosting dense features or other arbitrary annotation data would ideally support byte range and CORS requests.
+Just as servers hosting audio data should conform to a particular interface, servers hosting dense features or other arbitrary annotation data would ideally support byte-range and CORS requests.

 `annotation` identifiers are also ordered according to the time they were